 Jakob Söhl is a researcher in statistics.
-He is assistant professor at Delft University of Technology.Contact
+Currently he is temporary professor at the Humboldt-Universität zu Berlin.Contact

 His research areas are statistics for stochastic processes, Bayesian statistics, nonparametric statistics and shape restricted inference.